 Our curriculum is inclusive of the legislated strands of equality and, through such inclusion, we encourage open questioning and exploration of each individual self.
 We believe that by creating such an ethos, bullying is less likely to occur as children are routinely taught that difference of all kinds is something to be embraced and valued.
-Co-operative behaviour is encouraged e.g. through circle time, group work, a strong school identity.
+Co-operative behaviour is encouraged.